sdgniser/sdgniser.github.io/README.md

 (still a work in progress)

 ## TODO
-* The navbar links
+* Welcome text
 * Events
-* Welcome text
-* Blog
-* Responsiveness
+* Add real members
-* :( Links break when they overflow into multiple lines
+* :( Link styling breaks when one overflows into multiple lines
 * Make page scroll smoothly when links are clicked on the navbar
+* Replace rickrolls by actual links

-## How to run local instance
+## How to run a local instance
 * Install `ruby`, `ruby-gems`.
 Install `gcc` and `make` if your system doesn't already have them installed
 * Install `jekyll` and `bundler` 'gems': `gem install jekyll bundler`
 * Clone the repo, `cd` into the cloned repo